 First grade uses traditional manuscript.
 We use a handwriting textbook for daily practice.
 The entire year is dedicated to making letter formation correct and handwriting legible.

 Spelling and Poetry

 Students receive a weekly spelling list of 10-20 words.
 The words are grouped together according to phonetic rules.
-Poetry is read weekly and at the end of the year, we bind them into a memory book.
+Poetry is read weekly.

 History and Geography (Abeka Book Curriculum)